-Definition of a 4-H Primary Member: Primary members are youth between the ages of five and eight, enrolled in the 4-H program.
-Primary members are 5 years old or in kindergarten by December 31st of the program year and not older than 8 years old or in the 3rd grade by December 31st of the program year.
+Primary members are youth between the ages of five and eight, enrolled in the 4-H program.
+Primary members are 5 years old by December 31st of the program year and not older than 8 years old by December 31st of the program year.
 Youth who turn 9 on or after January 1st must participate as a primary member until June 30th of the program year.

 Purpose of the 4-H Primary Member Program: The purpose of the 4-H Primary Member Program is to assist youth in becoming capable, competent, caring and contributing citizens.